kemya/R-ecology-lesson/instructor_notes.md

 > - Understand how to as well formulated questions
 > - Set up participants to have a working directory with a data/ folder inside
 > ### 01
-> - Familurize participants with R syntax
+> - Familiarize participants with R syntax
 > - Understand concepts of objects and assignment
 > - Understand concenpts of vector and data types
 > - Be introduced to functions